PMArkive/NintendoClients_wiki/LAN-Protocol.md

 | 0x1 | 4 | Size of search criteria (0x23A) |
 | 0x5 | 0x23A | [LanSessionSearchCriteria](#lansessionsearchcriteria) |

-A crypto challenge was introduced somewhere between Pia 5.4 and 5.9:
+In Pia 5.7 and later:

 | Offset | Size | Description |
 | --- | --- | --- |